-Words: Dr Mathew Upton and Dr Victoria Hurth
+Words: Professor Mathew Upton and Dr Victoria Hurth

 Antibiotics have been the cornerstone of modern medicine for the past 70 years.
 Antibiotics were in plentiful supply in the middle of the last century, but we invested less effort in finding new ones after the 1960s.
 Combined with this, we vastly underestimated the ability of microbes to evolve and become resistant to the action of antibiotics.